mmalmi/mmalmi.github.io/_posts/2020-11-11-how-to-fund-open-source.md

 * Developer and user interests are perfectly aligned: users donate only as long as they're happy with your work.

 Cons:
-* You need to have a product and a large user base first
+* You need to have the product and a large user base first

 ## Community contributions